JoakimSoderberg/catcierge/README.md

 ### Prototypes

+**!Note!
+The below prototype is quite outdated.
+For the Haar cascade matcher the prototype can be found in the [catcierge-samples][catcierge_samples] repository.**

 To test different matching strategies there's a Python prototype as well in the aptly named "protoype/" directory.
 The prototype is named after my cat [higgs.py](prototype/higgs.py).
 This was the first prototype used to create the Template matcher technique.
-For the Haar cascade matcher the prototype can be found in the [catcierge-samples][catcierge_samples] repository.

 It has some more advanced options that allows you to create montage pictures of the match result of multiple images.
 This was used to